tstuefe/JEP387/review-guide/review-guide.md

 ## Deallocation subsystem

 Classes:
-- `FreeBlocks`
+- FreeBlocks
-- `BinList`
+- BinList
-- `BlockTree`
+- BlockTree

 This is a bit of a sideshow but still important.

 The general assumption behind Metaspace is that we deal with arena-style allocation: we have a burst-free scenario and all Metadata go poof when their loader gets collected.

-However, there are cases when, after allocating Metadata, upper layers decide that memory is not needed after all.
+However, there are cases when, after allocating Metadata, upper layers decide that memory may not needed after all.

 One example is when class load errors happen and the Metadata already loaded are orphaned.

-Or when we redefine classes and do not need the old bytecode anymore.
+Another example is when classes are redefined and the memory holding the old bytecode is not needed anymore.

-In all these cases we have premature deallocation.
+In all these cases we have to deal with premature deallocation.
 These are uncommon, usually rare cases (if they were not we would not use arenas).
-In all these cases the caller returns the memory to the Metaspace via `Metaspace::deallocate()`.
+The caller returns the memory to the Metaspace via `Metaspace::deallocate()`.

 Metaspace will attempt to reuse these returned blocks.
 However, since the blocks are embedded into Metachunks which are in use by a live class loader, these blocks can only be reused by that class loader.
 Therefore, each class loader (as part of its SpaceManager) keeps a structure (`FreeBlocks`) to managed returned blocks.
 Normally this structure does not see much action, therefore it is only allocated on demand.

 Note that this mechanism is also used to manage remainder space from almost-used-up blocks.